 Mutually Exclusive Phenomena That Do Not Constitute a Dichotomy

-There’s a secondary type of mutually exclusive contradictory phenomenon; nondichotomous mutually exclusive phenomena (phan-tshun spangs-‘gal-gyi rgyud-‘gal.)
+There’s a second type of mutually exclusive contradictory phenomenon; nondichotomous mutually exclusive phenomena (phan-tshun spangs-‘gal-gyi rgyud-‘gal.)
 That is called in your German handout “indirect logical contradiction.”
-This would be that there are two possibilities but there’s also a third possibility.
-So it doesn’t divide absolutely everything.
-Here they would be: “they called me” or “they called somebody else.”
-These are contradictory; you don’t have something which is both.
-“Contradictory” means you can’t have something that’s both.
-Either they called me or they called somebody else.
+This would be when there are two mutually exclusive possibilities, but there’s also a third possibility.
+So, it doesn’t divide absolutely everything.
+An example would be: “my friend called me” or “they called somebody else.”
+These are contradictory and the opposite of each other; there isn’t any possibility that is both.
+Either they called me, or they didn’t call me, they called someone else.
 Is there a third possibility?

 They didn’t call anyone.
 Right.
-I mean, imagine the situation: you’re waiting for your friend to call you and they haven’t called.
-Well, either they called or they didn’t call.
+I mean, imagine the situation: We’re waiting for our friend to call us, and they haven’t called.
+Well, either they called, or they didn’t call.
 Maybe they called somebody else.
 We’re trying to analyze.
 How do we understand this situation?

-So now we have the three possibilities.
-“Not calling me” and “my phone line is broken.”
-Okay, there are three possibilities (mu-gsum; trilemma) here.
-If my phone line was broken then they couldn’t call me.
-Let’s put it aside that they tried but they couldn’t get through, but I mean I didn’t receive the call.
+Consider the case of “not calling me” and “my phone line is broken.”
+There are three possibilities (mu-gsum; trilemma) here.
+If my phone line was broken, then they couldn’t call me.
+Let’s put aside that they tried, but they couldn’t get through; I didn’t receive the call.
 We’re talking about the situation of trying to understand why they didn’t call me.
-So if my phone line is broken, then they didn’t call me.
-So if it’s in that set of “the phone line is broken,” it’s also in the set of “I didn’t get the call.”
-But if they didn’t call me, it’s not necessarily that my phone line was broken; it could be some other reason.
-And of course the third possibility is that they did call me.
-Here, well, my line was broken so of course I didn’t get the call; you don’t even worry about any other possibility.
-But if there was nothing wrong with my phone then there must be some other reason why they didn’t call, right?
+If my phone line is broken, then they didn’t call me.
+So, if it’s in that set of “the phone line is broken,” it’s also in the set of “I didn’t get the call.”
+But if they didn’t call me, it’s not necessarily that my phone line was broken; it could be for some other reason.
+Of course, the third possibility is that they did call me.
+Here, my line was broken, so of course, I didn’t get the call; we don’t even worry about any other possibility.
+But if there was nothing wrong with my phone, then there must be some other reason why they didn’t call, right?

-I mean, more classic examples would be “animal” and “dog.”
-If it’s a dog it’s necessarily an animal; if it’s an animal it’s not necessarily a dog.
-And there are things which are neither of them, like the table.
-But I think it’s a little bit more helpful – it’s easier to understand in that example of the animal and the dog, but it’s helpful to see how would we apply this in a real life situation: that I really feel badly that my friend didn’t call.
+More classic examples would be “animal” and “dog.”
+If it’s a dog, it’s necessarily an animal; if it’s an animal, it’s not necessarily a dog.
+And there are things that are neither of them, like the table.
+Trilemmas are easier to understand in that example of the animal and the dog, but it’s helpful to see how would we apply this in a real-life situation: that we really feel badly that our friend didn’t call.

-Then there could be four possibilities.
-That’s called a tetralemma (mu-bzhi); that’s just using the Greek name.
-This is, in set theory, represented by two intersecting sets.
-What are the logical pervasions between these two sets: “my friend not calling me” and “my friend doesn’t love me anymore.”
+Then, there could be four possibilities.
+That’s called a tetralemma (mu-bzhi), which is using the Greek name.
+In set theory, this is represented by two intersecting sets.
+What are the logical pervasions between these two sets: “my friend not calling me” and “my friend doesn’t love me anymore”?
 We think about it.
-There’s what’s called a common locus (gzhi-mthun), which means that it could be both.
-A shared locus, in other words.
-One area of these two sets in which the two sets intersect.
-So it could be that my friend doesn’t love me anymore and didn’t call me.
-But it could be in one set and not the other: my friend doesn’t love me anymore, but called me anyway – to tell me, “I don’t want to be your friend anymore,” for example.
-Or it could be that they didn’t call me, but they still do love me – my phone line was broken, or they were busy, or sick, or they forgot.
-Or it could be something else.
-The table.
-Something which is neither of the two.
+There’s what’s called a common locus (gzhi-mthun), which means that it could be both, a shared locus, in other words.
+One area of these two sets where the two sets intersect could be that our friend doesn’t love us anymore and didn’t call us.
+However, it could be in one set and not the other: Our friend doesn’t love us anymore, but called us anyway to tell us, “I don’t want to be your friend anymore,” for example.
+Or it could be that they didn’t call us, but they still do love us, or our phone line was broken, or they were busy, or sick, or they forgot.
+Or it could be something else, the table, something which is neither of the two.

-So that’s very important for analyzing our problems, because very often we think “not calling me” and “don’t love me anymore” are totally pervasive, don’t we?
-Or the parent waiting for the child to come home: they’re late, therefore they must have been in an accident.
+That’s very important for analyzing our problems because very often we think “not calling me” and “doesn’t love me anymore” are totally pervasive, don’t we?
+Or the parent waiting for the child to come home: They’re late; therefore, they must have been in an accident.
 Classic.
-So one tries to apply these types of relationships between these logical pervasions of possibilities to analyzing these problems.
+So, we try to apply these types of possible logical relationships to analyzing these problems.
 It’s very helpful.

 Incompatible Contradictory Phenomena

-All these things are very, very useful as you get used to this way of thinking.
-Is it the case that, for instance, what we had before – the same essential nature.
-My daughter is irresponsible.
+All these things are very, very useful as we get used to this way of thinking.
+Our daughter is irresponsible.
 She is always irresponsible.
-If it’s my daughter, she’s irresponsible.
-Well, does that mean always irresponsible?
-Are we referring to the same thing?
-Or are there some times when she’s not irresponsible?
-You have to think about it, because often we are very judgmental: she’s always late; she never comes home on time!
+If it’s our daughter, she’s irresponsible.
+Are they mutually pervasive?
+Well, does that mean “always irresponsible”?
+Are there times when she’s not irresponsible?
+Is that the only characteristic of our daughter?
+We have to think about it, because often, we are very judgmental: “She’s always late; she never comes home on time!”
 Problems.
 Suffering.

-So we have to then analyze these two sets.
-“My daughter” – I mean in that set there’s only one item.
-Again we’re talking about categories and particulars.
-Here’s a set, a category “my daughter,” and there’s only one item in that.
-And then there’s the other set of “irresponsible person” – there could be many items.
-And then what’s the pervasion between these two?
-Are they identical – is it the same set?
+We have to then analyze these two sets.
+“My daughter” – in that set, there’s only one item.
+Again, we’re talking about categories and particulars.
+Here’s a set, a category, “my daughter,” and there’s only one item in that.
+Then, there’s the other set of “irresponsible person.”
+There could be many items in that set.
+What’s the pervasion between these two?
+Are they identical?
+Are they the same set?
 Are they inseparable?
 Are there three possibilities?
 Are there four possibilities?
-There are irresponsible people other than my daughter; but if it’s my daughter, she’s irresponsible.
-So three possibilities, or what?
-So, very useful, actually.
+There are irresponsible people other than our daughter, but if it’s our daughter, she’s irresponsible.
+So, three possibilities, or what?
+Very useful, actually.